MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/teams-developer-portal.md

    You can download the app package using **Download app package** button from the publish to Teams Store page.

-* Flights - Controls who gets app updates.
+* **Flights** - Controls who gets app updates.
 For example, you can release an update to Microsoft employees to identify and fix bugs before releasing it to the public.

+* **App package** -

 ### Test your app directly in Teams